odcambc/gyoza/config/README.md

 * list your sample attributes
 * replace all parameter values with the ones adapted for your project
 * edit file paths if you've changed the file names listed in the previous section

+## Note on validation

+Currently, all the following files are validated against a YAML schema to help spot formatting issues (misspelled column headers, missing mandatory properties, improper format, etc.): main config file, sample layout, file with WT DNA sequences and the codon table.

 ## Technical configuration